What should you do if you call your preschooler for dinner and he says he’s busy playing with his imaginary friend?

-Interestingly, the thinking inherent to imaginative play is exactly what educators try to revive in older students in high school and college, Starnes says.
-Think of a shoe, for example: If you show it to a young child and ask him or her to come up with things it could be (a flower pot, a toy car, a shovel, etc.), the child will come up with more than five times the suggestions an adult can, Starnes says.
+Interestingly, the thinking inherent to imaginative play is exactly what educators try to revive in older students in high school and college, Shaheen says.
+Think of a shoe, for example: If you show it to a young child and ask him or her to come up with things it could be (a flower pot, a toy car, a shovel, etc.), the child will come up with more than five times the suggestions an adult can, Shaheen says.
 This ability to see many possibilities is called “divergent thinking.”

-“If we would encourage children from a young age to come up with new and creative solutions, like we do in Balanced Learning, we wouldn’t struggle to re-create that creative, divergent thinking that is so desired in teenagers and young adults,” Starnes says.
+“If we would encourage children from a young age to come up with new and creative solutions, like we do in Balanced Learning, we wouldn’t struggle to re-create that creative, divergent thinking that is so desired in teenagers and young adults,” Shaheen says.
 “Young children already think like inventors and engineers.”